jberesford-fe/tiDML/README.md

 The goal of tiDML is twofold:

-1. Provide an ultra user-friendly way of implementing Double Machine Learning (DML) models in R, only defining the data and the model (random forest, glm or ...).
-All parameters default to sensible values and this can be used as a first pass to answer "do my OLS results change materially if I switch to DML".
+1. Ease of use: provide a straightforward way to run Double Machine Learning (DML) in R. Users only need to specify their data and a model type (e.g. random forest, GLM).
+With defaults set to sensible values, it’s a quick first pass to ask: “do my OLS results change materially under DML?”

-1. Provide a more flexible framework for implementing DML models, allowing users to define their own nuisance models in a way that is consistent with the tidymodels framework.
-In paritcular, defining the first and second stage models as parsnip models, and using workflows to define pre-processing steps.
+2. Integration with tidymodels: offer a flexible framework for users who want more control.
+First- and second-stage models can be defined as parsnip models, preprocessing can be handled through workflows, and custom nuisance models can be slotted in easily.

+In short, tiDML lets you do DML the way a tidymodels user would expect.

 ## Installation